-See 4.8 and 4.29.8.
+See 4.8 and 4.30.8.

-The ends of protruding parts that present a skin puncture hazard or an impaction hazard should be protected.
-The size and shape of the protection has not been stipulated, except for toy scooters, but it should be given a sufficiently large surface area.
+The ends of protruding parts that present a skin puncture hazard or an internal injury hazard should be protected.

 If the projection is on a small toy which topples over when pressure is applied to the end of the projection, it is unlikely to present a hazard.